MoKee/www/www/en/guide/getting_started.md

    ::: warning Note

-   Please adjust the command according to the file name of recovery image.
+   Adjust the command according to the file name of a recovery image.

    :::